Xippo/OM-Cookie-Manager/readme.txt

 - Customizable, use your own CSS or change the Fluid templates
 - Custom javascript events that can be listen

+## Changelog
+**9.1.0**
+- Composer support
+- New Group awareness.
+If the panel finds a new group(with a new ID) he will show again.
+- Improved multi language support

 Icons used in the extension.
 Visible only in the backend.
 Icons made by Smashicons from www.flaticon.com
 Icons made by Freepik from www.flaticon.com